TheImagingSource/tiscamera/README.md

 CLI11, available under the 3-Clause BSD-License
 Catch2, which is published under the Boost Software License, Version 1.0
 spdlog, which is available under the "MIT" license.
+fmt, which is available under the "MIT" license.